 Did you know an avocado is actually a fruit and is sometimes called an “alligator pear”?

-There are a few ways to tell.
 Check the color: A ripe avocado is dark green or nearly black.
 The outer skin should feel bumpy.

 Press it lightly with your fingertip.
 The avocado should be slightly softened but not mushy feeling.